wbeebe/EspressifProjects/v5+/esp32-i2c-devices/README.md

 * how to address Adafruit LED I2C displays attached via the I2C buss, and
 * how to address the Adafruit BNO055 original breakout board.

-The software is updated to use the new i2c driver, instead of the legacy i2c driver.
+The software is updated to use the new Espressif i2c driver, instead of the legacy i2c driver.
 The software is built with ESP-IDF version 5.5.

 ## How to Use This Application